dynobase-icon

 To start, we will use DynamoDB Streams to send messages to SNS based on changes made to your DynamoDB table.

 You can then set up a subscriber on the SNS topic to run an action based on the DynamoDB change.
-We won't be covering this part in much detail as it is very application and use case dependant.
+We won't be covering this part in much detail as it is very application and use case dependent.

 Step 1: Enable DynamoDB Streams on Your Table